About Marilyn Halls, M.A.

 And, I specialize in couples counseling.
 Using the highly successful theories of researchers Drs.
 John and Julie Gottman, I can help couples to improve their relationships, but also assist if separation or divorce is their chosen path.
 I never tell my clients what to do.
 Instead, I offer support and guidance as they discover the right directions for themselves.

-Outside of the therapy office, I enjoy life my life in Sarasota in the company of my furry pals, Abyssinian cats Lucy and Rudy.
-I attend a number of arts activities including theater, ballet and symphony performances.
+Outside of the therapy office, I enjoy living my life in Sarasota in the company of my furry pals, Abyssinian cats Lucy and Rudy.
+I attend a number of arts activities including theater, ballet, and symphony performances.
 I am involved with ABWA (American Business Women’s Association) and the Greater Sarasota Chamber of Commerce.
 I enjoy activities with several Meet Up groups including a book club.
 Finding a new restaurant to enjoy, exploring the art scene here and in St. Petersburg and walking on the beautiful beaches are some of my favorite things to do.
-Once in a while, I find time to paint in pastels, seascapes and sunsets, my favorite subjects.
+Once in a while, I find time to paint in pastels.
+Seascapes and sunsets are my favorite subjects.

 The quality of the therapeutic relationship is of primary importance and is the strongest indicator of positive change.
-For this reason, and to see how we may best work together, I offer a thirty-minute, complimentary session either at my office, 2055 Wood Street, Suite 205 in Sarasota or by phone, at 941 306 1235.
-If you wish to send an email, my address is email@example.com.
+For this reason, and to see how we may best work together, I offer a thirty-minute, complimentary session either at my office, 2055 Wood Street, Suite 205 in Sarasota or by phone, at 941 306 1235, or by email.